omernaeem/RFUAV/readme.md

     print("Hello World")

 ### 2.3 How to train and inference the detection
-We provide the training code for the identification tasks based on the PyTorch framework.
+We provide the training code for the signal detection and drone identification tasks based on the PyTorch framework.
 The currently supported models include ViT[link], ResNet[link], MobileNet[link], EfficientNet[link], and Swin Transformer[link].
 You can also customize your own model by using code in utils.model.base.

 For customized the training, you can create/modified a configration file ended with '.yaml', And specify the configration file path in training code.
 You can also modify the args in utils.trainer.CustomTrainer() to achieve the desired training.